1

 How much do lpn case manager jobs pay per hour?

-As of Jul 12, 2026, the average hourly pay for lpn case manager in the United States is $47.53, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average hourly pay for lpn case manager in the United States is $47.53, according to ZipRecruiter salary data.
 Most workers in this role earn between $35.34 and $57.45 per hour, depending on experience, location, and employer.

-Can an LPN work as a case manager?
+What is an LPN case manager?

-How does an LPN Case Manager typically collaborate with interdisciplinary healthcare teams?
+How does an LPN case manager typically collaborate with interdisciplinary healthcare teams?

 As an LPN Case Manager, you will regularly coordinate with a variety of healthcare professionals, including RNs, physicians, social workers, and therapists, to develop and monitor individualized care plans for patients.
 Effective communication and documentation are essential, as you’ll often serve as a liaison between patients, families, and the care team to ensure continuity of care and address any changes in patient needs.
 This collaborative approach helps optimize patient outcomes and ensures that care is both comprehensive and patient-centered.